 This page is copyright and if you use any of the original ideas in the future in any commercial way.
 Please email email@example.com for approval.

-The Administrator should at least provide the following features:
+The client should at least implement the following features:

 This system is supposed to be developed according to the software lifecycle taught in class.
 Good software engineering principles must be followed.
 In particular documentation must be good.